rozza/biglump/_posts/2014-06-14-Closing-a-chapter.md

 In the May half term I was able to have some great days with the bairns and just enjoy being a Mummy.
 Generally followed by a long nap.

-My work had been going through a lot of changes as a result of a joint vernture between two big European companies.
+My work had been going through a lot of changes as a result of a joint venture between two big European companies.
 As a result of this there was some restructuring and I was given the opportunity to take Voluntary Redundancy.
 Ross and I decided that it was something I should go for.
 My priority needs to be my family.

 Luckily for me, my application was successful, and yesterday was officially my last day at work.
 I have mixed feelings about it, I worked there for four years, and met some really interesting people.
 I also learned a lot, and hopefully I'll be able to transfer that to any new job I get in the future.